NickWaterton/Flair-Vents-MQTT-Interface/README.md

 * auto timezone correction of time/dates
 * optionally save values in config file

-The set values are updated by publishing the value to eg `topic/flair/command/puck/name/occupied True` where topic is the topic you have selected, name is the name of the puck.
+The set values are updated by publishing the value to eg `topic/flair/command/puck/name/occupied ON` (or OFF) where topic is the topic you have selected, name is the name of the puck.
 See *Usage* below

 ## Pre-Requisites
 To use this program, you will need to have requested access to the Flair API (email hello@flair.co) you will get: